 A third downside is risk of frizz.
 Loading your hair into the diffuser puts your hair in contact with the diffuser itself.
-This physical contact can cause friction and result in frizz.
-Or, your hair being really close to the holes in your diffuser may cause your hair to be blown about a bit if the air speed is too high for your hair to hold itself up against.
+This physical contact can cause friction and frizz.
+Or, your hair being closer to the holes in your diffuser may cause your hair to be blown about a bit if the air speed is set higher.
 This can also potentially introduce frizz.

 How To Hover Diffuse Wavy Hair

 The general idea with hover diffusing is to hover your diffuser around your hair, without touching it.
 Because this style of diffusing doesn’t have your diffuser contact your hair, you can use higher heat, and are at less risk of frizz.
 There is less physical contact with your hair which means less friction and potential for frizz.

 - After showering and adding your styling products, tip your head upside down.